-Going from technically gifted worker, to aspiring business owner, to systems user, and then systems master is all fine and dandy but how do you scale up as you progress your business to the next level?
+Going from technically gifted worker, to aspiring business owner, to systems user, and then systems master is fairly straightforward, but how do you scale up as you progress your business to the next level?

 Changing your mentality, your approach to how you perceive and treat your business will absolutely lead to growth.
 But is that growth sustainable, and have you put in the necessary groundwork so that this newfound success doesn’t overwhelm you and swallow up your business whole?

 Too many entrepreneurs play the role of the glass half full, idealistic visionary – then crack under the pressure.
-This may come as a result of the day-to-day grind, the whirlwind, finally bogging them down until all they can see is orders, invoices, and customer inquiries – and lose sight of the bigger picture.
-Eventually the entrepreneur runs out of hours in the day and everything starts to unravel like pulling on a loose thread hanging out of a sweater.
+This may come as a result of the day-to-day grind, the whirlwind, finally bogging them down until all they can see is orders, invoices, and customer inquiries – before losing sight of the bigger picture.
+Eventually the entrepreneur runs out of hours in the day and everything starts to unravel.

 Scaling is all about how a business builds in capability to cope with an increased workload, and how well it performs while expanding and, in the time, afterwards.
 By having solid hard, soft, and information systems in place, a business should, by all accounts, be able to at least maintain its level of performance as demands become larger – if not actually become more efficient.